jethrojones/website/_notes/SchoolX Book Study.md

 No matter how hard you work, your school will always need more attention.

-> Every day, countless students and teachers miss out on their potential because the school environment isn’t meeting their needs.
+Every day, countless students and teachers **miss out on their potential** because the **school environment isn’t meeting their needs**.
 But it doesn’t have to be this way!

 If we keep doing the **same thing we've been doing**, we're going to have more:
 - Disengaged students
 - Regular teacher absences
-- Unfilled sub positions that are always a fire to put out!
+- Unfilled sub positions requiring extensive attention
+- Untold number of fires to put out!

+**Stop putting out fires.
+Start Leading!**
 ### The SchoolX Book Study is designed to help you create an actionable, transformative experience in your school.

 Together, we’ll unpack proven strategies from SchoolX to design a school that meets the unique needs of every student and educator.